 Pat would load up the boys in the family’s blue 1957 Chevrolet Bel Air and make the nine-hour trip to drop off Nora at school every summer.
 In remembering the lonely drives back home, Pat said, with a quivering voice, “It was sad.
 It took a few miles [to shake it off], and I’m sure she felt the same way.
 But she was strong and wanting to go get her education.”
 At TWU, Nora would be in the minority as her Anglo peers often excluded her from study groups.
 She once said she would take note of which books they’d grab off the library shelves and after her classmates had left for the evening, she would retrieve those same books and spend late nights studying on her own.
 Pat says there were times she wanted to quit, but ultimately, Nora achieved the proud accomplishment of earning her Master’s in Library Science in 1968.

 She rose through the school librarian ranks at PSJA ISD, becoming the library coordinator for the tri-city school district in the era when automation was being introduced into the libraries and classrooms.
-During her 45 years as an educator, she helped professionalize the role of school librarians in elementary schools and always encouraged students to read for pleasure.
+During her 45 years as an educator, she helped professionalize the role of school librarians in elementary schools and continuously encouraged students to read for pleasure.
 Always eager to keep up with the times, she wrote several grant proposals to help fund creative ideas and innovative changes.

 On Monday nights for 35 years, Nora also served on the Planning & Zoning Committee for the City of Pharr at a crucial time when our small town started to see significant infrastructure advancements and population growth.
 Her career approach was to find mechanisms to address inequitable challenges and strengthen existing systems, as well as to expand access to professional mobility within our PSJA community for more than just a select few — and certainly so for women.